Sherman business establishments in 1884

 John Sparger of Bonham spent Saturday in city.

 J.R.
-Griffin, train master of this division of T&P went east yesterday.
+Griffin, train master of this division of T&P went east

 Chas.
 Miller, Choctaw division of Mo.
 Pacific in city for few days.